 SEO and branding used to be treated like adjacent disciplines.
 Now they overlap too much to be planned separately.

 Searchers do not evaluate results only by keyword match.
 They notice the company name, how familiar it feels, whether the message is coherent, and whether the landing page seems credible enough to deserve the click.
-That is why a stronger SEO strategy and a clearer digital marketing message increasingly reinforce the same outcome: discoverability with trust.
+That is why a stronger SEO strategy and a clearer digital marketing message can reinforce the same outcome: discoverability with trust.

 If you already understand the difference between common SEO myths, the strategic role of edge SEO, and how AI SEO changes visibility expectations, the connection becomes harder to ignore.